jamsheedkhalid/tinyurl/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+A Ruby on Rails Applcation - Tinyurl , Allows users to create and verify their accounts and allows them to upload files and create shareable link.

-System Requirements:
+## System Requirements:

 Operating System: Linux
 RVM version: 1.29.12